 This is the best time in history to be involved in teaching and learning.
 Shenandoah provides a truly unique setting for faculty, students and staff to explore their interests.

-In addition to serving as a playbook for how we carry out our work, the guiding principles listed below describe the essence of what we are striving to accomplish with our Strategic Plan and map these efforts to the Shenandoah University Strategic Plan: Shenandoah 2025.
+Our guiding principles describe what we are striving to accomplish and align these efforts to the Shenandoah University Strategic Plan, Shenandoah 2025.

-- Strive to shift more of our resources into supporting teaching, learning, and research.
+- Shift more of our resources into supporting teaching, learning, and research.

-- Identify opportunities for simplification to enable agility and enhance ease of use.
+- Identify opportunities to enable agility and enhance ease of use.

-- Adapt our role and skills to become trusted partners who empower and support Shenandoah’s students, faculty, and staff.
+- Become trusted partners who empower and support Shenandoah’s students, faculty, and staff.

-- Student expectations for personalized and interactive learning.
+- Student expectations for personalized and interactive learning with technology.

-- Expanded access through online and other delivery models.
+- Equitable access in online and other education delivery models.

-- Changes in the physical campus and learning spaces.
+- Enhancing the physical campus and learning spaces.

-- Explosive growth in social, mobile, analytics, cloud, and video technologies.
+- Growing social, mobile, analytic, cloud, and video technologies.

 As a component of CTLT, the mission of ACT is supporting Technology Enhanced Active Learning (TEAL) to inspire students through transformative learning and to strengthen support for faculty scholarship using technology.
 CTLT/ACT is a champion for pedagogically sound and effective use of technology for instruction through the support of systematic explorations of learning technologies aimed at enhancing student success.

 ACT is located on the 3rd floor of Smith Library.
-For more information about how ACT supports TEAL at Shenandoah, please email firstname.lastname@example.org.
+For more information about how ACT supports technology enhanced active learning (TEAL) at Shenandoah, please email firstname.lastname@example.org.